 Another method is to reduce the stitch length to 0 and sew three stitches in the same place.
 With a zig zag stitch you will use straight stitches as anchoring stitches.

-3 Basting stitches/gathering stitches
+3. Basting stitches/gathering stitches

 This is a straight stitch with a long stitch length used for basting or gathering.
 You just need to increase the stitch length to the maximum to get this stitch.
 For a long baste stitch it can be up to 2 inch (5 cms) long.

-4 Zigzag stitch
+4. Zigzag stitch

 A stitch that forms a zig-zag line.
 For making this very useful stitch you will need a pressure foot with a wider hole than the one for a straight stitch.

 The stitch width can be adjusted according to the purpose.
 The most common use of zig zag stitches is to neaten cut fabric edges.
 It is also used for top stitching as a rick rack stitch.

 This is made as a closely made zigzag stitch.
 To make this stitch you use a zig zag foot and increase the stitch width and decrease the stitch width.

 It is used to finish edges, to sew appliques, stitch monogram/letters etc. It is also used to make buttonholes and other decorative stitching purposes.